-We asked equine therapy centre manager at Hartpury College, Fizz Marshall, to guide us through how to teach a horse to leg yield from the ground while working on long-reins.
+We asked Fizz Marshall, while she was working as equine therapy centre manager at Hartpury College, to guide us through how to teach a horse to leg yield from the ground while working on long-reins.

-“There are three main steps to doing this and you need to be quite competetant in your long-reining before you start this exercise,” says Fizz.
+“There are three main steps to doing this and you need to be competent in your long-reining skills before you start this exercise,” says Fizz.

 “First of all I ask the horse to walk keeping a straight line, not asking them to move over at all, travelling nice and forwardly, and evenly in the hand,” she says.